jasonmimick/learn-mongodb/CRUD-Exercises.md

 Start a shell connecting to:

-And answer the following questions about the ``school.students`` collection.
+And answer the following questions about the ``students.scores`` collection.

 1. How many scores are there?
 2. What are the different``kind``’s of scores?